MicrosoftDocs/windows-dev-docs/windows-apps-src/updates-and-versions/choose-a-uwp-version.md

 | Build 14393 (Anniversary Update) | This version of Windows 10 was released in July 2016.
 Some highlighted features from this release include: </br> \* **Windows Ink:** New InkCanvas and InkToolbar controls. </br> \* **Cortana APIs:** Use new Cortana Actions to integrate Cortana support with specific functions of your app. </br> \* **Windows Hello:** Microsoft Edge now supports Windows Hello, giving web developers access to biometric authentication. </br> For information on these and many other features added in this release of windows, visit [the Dev Center](https://developer.microsoft.com/windows/windows-10-for-developers) or the more in-depth page on [What's new in Windows 10 for developers](../whats-new/windows-10-version-1607.md)  |
 | Build 10586 | This version of Windows 10 was released in November 2015.
 Highlighted features include the introduction of ORTC (object real-time communications) APIs for video communication in Microsoft Edge and Providers APIs to enable apps to use Windows Hello face authentication.
 [More information on features introduced in this build.](../whats-new/windows-10-version-1511.md) |
 | Build 10240 | This is the initial release version of Windows 10, from July 2015.
 [More information on features introduced in this build.](../whats-new/windows-10-version-1507.md) |

+Please note that this table only applies for building UWP apps, which are only supported on Windows 10.
+You cannot develop UWP apps for older versions of Windows.

 We highly recommend that new developers and developers writing code for a general audience always use the latest build of Windows (15063).
 Developers writing Enterprise apps should strongly consider supporting an older **Minimum Version**.